darshankotiann/To-Do-List/README.md

 # To-Do-List
-It is  dynamic To-Do-List where you can create multiples routes as per you requirement.
+It is  dynamic To-Do-List where you can create multiples routes as per you requirement of list.

 # Set Up
-Step 1:Open Hyper Terminal. <br />
+Step 1: Open Hyper Terminal. <br />
-Step 2:install all the all the modules by typing `npm install` <br />
+Step 2: Install all the all the modules by typing `npm install` <br />
-Step 3:run `node app.js`<br />
+Step 3: run `node app.js`<br />
 Step 4: Open your local host url